RevenueCat/purchases-ios/Sources/DocCDocumentation/DocCDocumentation.docc/V5_API_Migration_guide.md

 #### ⚠️ StoreKit 2 Observer Mode on macOS

 By default, Observer Mode with StoreKit 2 on macOS does not detect a user's purchase until after the user foregrounds the app after the purchase has been made.
-If you'd like RevenueCat to immediately detect the user's purchase, call `Purchases.shared.` for any new purchases, like so:
+If you'd like RevenueCat to immediately detect the user's purchase, call `Purchases.shared.handleObserverModeTransaction(purchaseResult)` for any new purchases, like so:

 ```swift
 // Fetch and purchase the product